ivans-innovation-lab/my-company-angular-fe/README.md

  - username: john.doe    ; password: jwtpass  ; role: USER
  - username: admin.admin ; password: jwtpass  ; role: ADMIN

 Blog and Projects require authenticated user in any role, but to create blog or project you should be in the role of ADMIN.
+Backend API application is using OAuth2 with JWT token.

 ## Code scaffolding